Doraku/DefaultUnDo/README.md

 ISet<int> mySet = new HashSet<int>().AsUnDo(manager);
 ```

+To generate a custom description when changes occure on those undo collection, the `AsUnDo` extension method can take a `Func<UnDoCollectionOperation, object> descriptionFactory` parameter.

-It is possible to declare a group scope for you operations so a single undo/redo will execute all the contained operations.
+It is possible to declare a group scope for your operations so a single undo/redo will execute all the contained operations.
 ```csharp
 IUnDoManager manager = new UnDoManager();